Tweoss/typst-live/README.md

 # Typst-live

+This is a fork of typst-live.
+The original README is below.

+This fork uses multiple svg output files instead of a single pdf.
+This enables saving scrolling and zoom information in browsers that do not support it (e.g. Arc, Chrome, Safari).
+Based off of some preliminary testing, Firefox and Edge already save this information.

+The typst compiler ouputs each page of a document into separate svg files and only outputs files when the specific file needs to be modified.
+Therefore, there is no need to reload the whole pdf, so this fork only reloads changed svg files.
+This means there is no flicker, minimal delay, and (hopefully) less energy usage.

+One additional change is that this fork uses a tmp folder instead of the working directory for the intermediate preview files.

+# Original README

 This is a simple utility to watch for changes in your [typst](https://github.com/typst/typst) file and automatically recompile them for live feedback. `typst-live` allows you to open a tab in your browser with typst generated pdf and have it automatically reload whenever your source `.typ` files are changed.